lekma/mood.event/docs/Loop.rst

         base time used for relative timers.
 You can treat it as the timestamp of the event occurring (or more correctly, libev finding out about it).

-    .. py:method:: update

-        Establishes the current time by querying the kernel, updating the time returned by :py:meth:`now` in the process.
+        When *update* is provided and ``True``, establishes the current time by querying the kernel, updating the time returned by :py:meth:`now` in the process.
 This is a costly operation and is usually done automatically within the loop.
-        This method is rarely useful, but when some event callback runs for a very long time without entering the event loop, updating libev's idea of the current time is a good idea.
+        This parameter is rarely useful, but when some event callback runs for a very long time without entering the event loop, updating libev's idea of the current time is a good idea.